 To remove product buildup, we suggest shampooing your hair extensions with a sulfate free clarifying shampoo and following up with a moisturizing or deep conditioner.
 To avoid drying out your investment use styling products minimally and avoid the use of alcohol based products.
 For curly hair, we recommend mixing leave-in conditioner and distilled water in a small spray bottle to maintain a fresh curly look.
 For a list of recommended products, please refer to our FAQs.

 If you have a lot of product build up, you may shampoo your with a low PH shampoo, preferably sulfate-free.
 Wash your hair with warm water to open the hair cuticles and allow the shampoo to cleanse your hair extensions.
 Follow up with a moisture-rich or deep conditioner.
 Rinse the conditioner out with cold water to close the hair cuticles and to seal in moisture which results in shiny, smooth hair with less frizz.
 Gently pat dry your hair with a towel and allow your hair to air dry naturally.
 To protect your investment, we do not recommend rubbing your hair with a towel or blowing drying your hair at all.

-When using heat styling tools, try to use a heat protectant product to help prevent heat damage.
+When using heat styling tools, use a heat protectant product to help prevent heat damage.
 Use appropriate heat settings for different hair textures (fine texture: low heat, medium texture: medium heat, coarse texture: medium-lowest high heat setting).
-Try not to overuse heat styling tools, as this can cause your hair extensions to dry out.
+Try not to overuse heat styling tools, as this can cause your hair extensions to dry out or become heat damaged.

-Please try not to sleep with wet hair extensions!
+Please do not to sleep with wet hair extensions!
 This can cause tangling and matting.
 Before going to bed, we highly recommend braiding your hair into one loose braid at the back of your neck.
 Try using a bonnet or scarf made of satin or silk to retain moisture.
 You can take it one step further by sleeping on a satin or silk pillowcase!

 Other Important Tips